-    There's really no cut-and-dry rule set on allowing someone else to come with you on your assignments.
+There’s really no cut-and-dried rule set on allowing someone else to come with you on your assignments.
 Given that every assignment is different from the last, each one should be dealt with on a case-by-case basis.
 This should be factored into your decision on whether you want to bring along a partner or take it on on your own.

 Pros of mystery shopping with a partner

 - Moral support: Sometimes there are assignments that just seem more difficult to do than others.
 This might be because it’s in an area you’re unfamiliar with, or maybe you’re still getting used to the mystery shopping industry.
 Having someone to provide the occasional pep talk could help you get the job done.

 - Makes you look more natural: Walking into a shop with another person may make your transactions look a lot more natural to the employees.
 For example, having someone to eat with at a fine dining restaurant looks more organic than sitting there alone, constantly on your phone.

 - Splitting the workload: If the person you’ve brought with you is there for more than just moral support, you may have a solid partner on your hands.
 Two sets of eyes are better than one.
 With both of you working to mark down specific details, you’ll have even more to talk about in your report.
 Also, you’ll have someone to double-check your details later to make sure that everything is accurate.